jakubdolejsi/vigenere_cipher_cracker/README.md

 ## Script description

-At first it is needed to cipher text with Vigenere Cihper.
+At first it is needed to cipher the text with Vigenere Cihper.
 This can be done using online tool (e.g. https://cryptii.com/pipes/vigenere-cipher).
 The ciphered message is need to be saved into file called <i>encrypted.txt</i>.

 After the ciphered message has been created, the <i>vc_cracker.py</i> script can be used to crack the cipher.
-This script reads the content from <i>encrypted.txt</i> file, tries to decrypt it and the decrypted message saves to the
+This script reads the content from <i>encrypted.txt</i> file and tries to decrypt it.
+If the decryption is successful, the decrypted message is printed to the standard output and the message is saved into file <i>decrypted.txt</i>.
-<i>decrypted.txt</i> file and print it to the standard output.

 ## How to run
 The script is written only in Python 3.8.
 There is no need to install other dependencies except Python3 interpreter.